jiaanqiang/DeepMp/README.md

 This model is primarily designed for predicting microproteins in plant species that are closely related to Arabidopsis and rice.

 - Important:
 For species that are more distantly related (e.g., animals, fungi, or distant plant lineages), it is recommended to first collect species-specific verified microprotein data to re-train or fine-tune the model before making predictions.
 Direct application may lead to reduced accuracy due to sequence feature divergence.
-To expedite processing for large datasets, predictions can be run in parallel by splitting the input files, such as processing open reading frames (ORFs) from different chromosomes separately.
+To expedite processing for large datasets, predictions can be run in parallel by splitting the input files, such as processing ORFs from different chromosomes separately.
 ```bash
 python Script/4CNN_BiGRU_Attention_predict.py -input ./Data/Test.fasta -output ./results/Test_predict_result.txt
 ```